 Kiatra is a kingdom in the Southern Reaches of the Greater Continent.
-It is unique for the fissure surrounding it: a relatively new feature, brought about by an event known locally as "The Great Schism".
+It has unique for the fissure surrounding it: a relatively new feature, brought about by an event known locally as "The Great Schism".

 Kiatra won independence from the Layloma Empire in the early-to-mid Third Age of the Alliance.
 Around the same time, rich deposits of diamonds and rhenium were discovered, quickly converting Kiatra into a prosperous state.